summerKK/comfyUI-remoteForge/README.md

   - Example: `templates/my-remote-server.com_8188/` for a remote server
   - This organization allows you to maintain different templates for different ComfyUI servers
 - `prompts.json`: Default prompt templates

+## Templates and Random Seeds

+When using templates, you can control the seed behavior:

+- Setting `seed=-1` in a template will generate a random seed each time the template is loaded
+- Setting a specific seed value (e.g., `seed=123456789`) will always use that exact seed
+- The random seed generation happens automatically when loading templates with `seed=-1`
+- This allows you to create templates that produce different results each time (with random seeds) or consistent results (with fixed seeds)

 ## Development